Running Time: Approximately 100 minutes with no intermission

 * Member of Actors' Equity Association, the Union of Professional Actors and Stage Managers.

 There are 88,000 people struggling with hunger here in the second wealthiest county in Pennsylvania.
-In conjunction with our production of Grand Concourse, take a photographic journey through the issues related to food insecurity in our lobby.
+In conjunction with our production of Grand Concourse, patrons were able to take a photographic journey through the issues related to food insecurity in our lobby.

 The Imagine No Hunger lobby exhibit was produced in part through the generosity of Cabrini University's Wolfington Center.